shiva-69/policybazaar-clone/README.md

 # Policybazaar Clone

 Policybazaar is an app that offers all kinds of insurances and investment plans.
-Different sorts of insurance policies can be compared to get better value product.
+Different sorts of insurance policies can be compared to get a better value product.

 ## Deployed Link